KTH-UrbanT/mubes-ubem/README.md

 *__python__ __MakeShadowingWallFile.py__* will built a .json file out of the geojson files in the same location, given in the *LocalConfig.yml*.
 *__python__ __MakeShadowingWallFile.py__ __-yml__ __path_to_config.yml__* will built a .json file out of the geojson files in the same location, given in the *path_to_config.yml*.
 *__python__ __MakeShadowingWallFile.py__ __-geojson__ __path_to_geojson.geojson__* will built a .json file out of the geojson files in the same location.
+Extra argument can be given to choose shadowing resolution with simple neighborhood, extended neighborhood (higher buildings are considered even if behind others), and all surfaces from all buildings.
+*__-ShadeLimits__ __SimpleSurf__* or *__-ShadeLimits__ __AllSurf__* .
+Default one is extended with higher buildsings considered.
+the more shadowing wall is considered the more warnings can be raised by EnergyPlus.

 ## FMU examples
 __FMPySimPlayGroundEx1.py__ and __FMPySimPlayGroundEx2.py__: it uses FMPy package and as been successfully tested for controlling temperature's setpoints, internal loads, or watertaps at each time steps of the simulation.
 For one who'd like to make co-simulation, a deep understanding is still needed on the EP side as inputs and ouputs are to be defined.